badd-labs/badd-labs/labs/A2/README.md

 - Deploy the contract using `Deploy` button provided under `Run` tab.
 You can see the deployed contracts and functions deployed on the right-bottom corner.
 Provide the input for `greeter` function and click on "transact" button.
 You can see transaction being successful in the "Remix Transactions" section.
 - Click on "greet" button/function, you can see the string value set for "greeting" using "greeter" function will be displayed.
 Submit the final screenshot of running this Solidity program.

-Exercise 2: Write SC to output max
+Exercise 2: Write SC to output bigger number
 ---

-In this exercise, you are asked to write a Solidity program to find the maximum of two values, x and y, and return that value.
+In this exercise, you are asked to write a Solidity program to find the maximum of two values, $x$ and $y$, and return that value.
 The Smart contact should have the following functionalities:

-1. A function that takes integers `x` and `y` as input
+1. A function that takes integers $x$ and $y$ as input
-2. Returns the bigger integer between  `x` and `y` as output.
+2. Returns the bigger integer between  $x$ and $y$ as output.
 Deploy and run the program in Remix [[link](https://remix.ethereum.org/)]

 Exercise 3: Execute SC for single-account Ether bank
 ---